-The Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
-Aiming to foster the fruitful exchange of expertise and perspectives across fields to help us rise to this critical challenge, opinions expressed do not necessarily represent the views of the OECD.
+This article was first published on MArch 2022e Forum Network is a space for experts and thought leaders—from around the world and all parts of society— to discuss and develop solutions now and for the future.
+It aims to foster the fruitful exchange of expertise and perspectives across fields, and opinions expressed do not necessarily represent the views of the OECD.

-As set by UN Women, the theme for International Women’s Day (March 8th) in 2022 is “Gender equality today for a sustainable tomorrow”.
-Similarly, Earth Day will be celebrated April 22nd with a theme highlighting the need to “Invest in Our Planet”, placing a renewed focus on the imperatives for a green economy and climate action.
+As set by UN Women, the theme for International Women’s Day (March 8th) in 2022 was “Gender equality today for a sustainable tomorrow”.
+Similarly, Earth Day 2022 was celebrated on April 22nd with a theme highlighting the need to “Invest in Our Planet”, placing a renewed focus on the imperatives for a green economy and climate action.
 We cannot ignore the intersection of these themes: gender and climate change.
 Nor can we ignore the paradoxes surrounding the impact climate change has on women, their willingness to take action, and their inability to do so because they continue to be underrepresented in Science, Technology, Engineering, and Mathematics (STEM) industries.